Unirep/Unirep/packages/docs/docs/contracts-api/unirep-sol.md

 A contract address for an epoch key lite proof verifier.
 See [IVerifier](/docs/contracts-api/iverifier-sol) for more info.

 :::warning
-Using the verifier directly does not validate the output state root, attester id, or epoch.
-Prefer the [`verifyEpochKeyProof`](#verifyepochkeyproof) function unless you know what you are doing.
+Using the verifier directly does not validate the attester id, or epoch.
+Prefer the [`verifyEpochKeyLiteProof`](#verifyepochkeyliteproof) function unless you know what you are doing.
 :::

 ```sol